voucherly/voucherly-docs/docs/guides/use-cases/kiosk/index.md

 :::warning Hardware requirements
 The kiosk must have:
-- an internet connection
+- An internet connection.
-- a display toward the user
+- A display toward the user.

 If the kiosk is offline but communicates via a local server refer to the [Online Payment use case](./../online-payment?flow=checkout).